besanchess/jpeg-recovery-tool/README.md

 - Creates new files when a JPEG header is found
 - Writes subsequent blocks into the current JPEG file until a new one is found

+## 📘 What I learned
+- How to work with binary file data in C
+- How to identify and extract JPEG file signatures
+- Modularizing and refactoring C code for clarity

 ## 🛠️ How to compile and run

 ```bash